Introducing Data Mapping

 If you’d like, you can test an integration first by enabling automated summaries to see what info would be deleted.
 Then, when you feel comfortable doing so, you can enable automated deletion so your data store owners no longer need to manually delete the data.
 Instead, you can let Osano automate the process.

 The final step in processing a subject rights request is to send the data to the user and inform them the request has been completed.
 In the case of a summary or deletion request, this includes packaging up all of the CSV files from associated data stores into a single zip file and sending it to the user.
 Osano automatically gathers all files that are either auto-generated by the platform or uploaded by data store owners and lists them together for the data request manager to review.
 There’s also an option to upload additional files if the manager wishes to do so.
 Then, with the click of a button, all of the files are packaged together into one zip file and sent to the original requestor via Osano’s secure messaging portal.

-If you are not yet an Osano Enterprise plan customer, reach out to our sales team to start a conversation about how Osano can save you time while allowing you to comply with privacy laws in 50+ countries around the world.
+If you are not yet an Osano Premier plan customer, reach out to our sales team to start a conversation about how Osano can save you time while allowing you to comply with privacy laws in 50+ countries around the world.

 William is the Director of Product Marketing at Osano.
 He is a product-minded storyteller who's been crafting both code and copy since the late 90's.
 Obsessed with customers, he leverage both qualitative and quantitative research to make data-driven decisions.